Vancouver International Airport: Green Coat Ambassadors

 Vancouver Airport Authority was one of the first airports in North America to institute a volunteer program in 1989.
-Volunteers in a green vest/jacket are deployed around the airport to provide information, customer service and be the 'eyes and ears' for the various partners in the airport community between the hours of 6 am to 10 pm every day.
+Volunteers in a green vest/jacket are deployed around the airport to provide information and customer service, serving as the 'eyes and ears' for various partners in the airport community between the hours of 6 am and 10 pm every day.
 Volunteers are given basic training in airport operations and undertake many of the similar trainings mandated to airport employees.
 Each volunteer is required to obtain a Transportation Security Clearance and Restricted Area Identification Card to access the restricted and sterile areas of the terminal.